giraffe-fsharp/Giraffe/DOCUMENTATION.md

 let output2 = renderXmlNode someContent
 ```

+All `GiraffeViewEngine` http handlers are using a thread static `StringBuilderPool` to avoid the creation of large `StringBuilder` objects for each render call and dynamically grow/shrink that pool based on the application's needs.
+However if the application is running into any memory issues then this performance feature can be disabled by setting `StringBuilderPool.IsEnabled <- false`.

 Additionally with Giraffe 3.0.0 or higher there is a new module called `ViewBuilder` under the `Giraffe.GiraffeViewEngine` namespace.
 This module exposes additional view rendering functions which compile a view into a `StringBuilder` object instead of returning a single `string`:

 - `ViewBuilder.buildHtmlDocument`